bquistorff/econ-project-template/README.md

 ### Using packages
 This project is setup to load R/Stata packages from project-specific folders.

 Stata repositories don't track versions of packages, so not only should the package files be in the project, they should also be under version control.
 To install a new package that is platform independent, inside Stata run setup_ado.do and then install normally from inside.
-Then run `normalize_trks.sh code/ado` and add the new files to VC.
+Then run `normalize_trks.sh code/ado/stata.trk` and add the new files to VC.
 To install a package that is platform dependent do `cd code/ado-store` and then use `store-mod-install-files.sh` (instructions at top of file).
+You may also want to install net_install from [here](https://github.com/bquistorff/Stata-modules)

 For R packages, repositories (e.g. CRAN) keep old histories so you can have the packages in the project folder but not under version control (because many are non platform-independent).
 See Rlib-management.R.
 If you have packages that aren't from a repository that stores version history then you should setup your own local CRAN (see the miniCRAN package) which would be under version control.